-Recipients using federal funds to purchase encryption options for new or existing communications equipment shall ensure encryption capabilities are compliant with the published P25 Block Encryption Protocol Standard.
+Recipients using federal funds to purchase encryption for new or existing communications equipment shall ensure encryption capabilities are compliant with the published P25 Block Encryption Protocol Standard.
 Recipients investing in encryption must implement the AES 256-bit Encryption Algorithm as specified in the P25 Block Encryption Protocol.
-References to the current version of the P25 Block Encryption Protocol, ANSI/TIA-102.AAAD should be included in all procurement documents, along with specific agency requirements, when encryption is required.
+References to the current version of the P25 Block Encryption Protocol, ANSI/TIA-102.AAAD should be included in all procurement documents, along with specific agency requirements for primary, secondary, backup, or interoperability systems/capabilities where applicable.

-The P25 Suite of Standards references the use of AES as the primary encryption algorithm but continues to allow Data Encryption Standard-Output Feedback (DES-OFB) for backwards compatibility and interoperability with legacy DES-only equipment.
-While most federal agencies have transitioned to AES encryption, some state, local, tribal, and territorial agencies continue to use DES as their primary means of encryption.
-As a result, many communication systems, at all levels of government, maintain support for DES for encrypted interoperable communications with response partners while also supporting current AES encryption.
+The P25 Suite of Standards references the use of AES as the primary encryption algorithm, which is the only federally approved encryption standard for LMR communications by NIST.
+While the standard allows Data Encryption Standard-Output Feedback (DES-OFB) for backwards compatibility and interoperability with legacy DES-only equipment, it is imperative that entities continue to transition to an AES-only environment to ensure secure encrypted communications with public safety partners at all levels of government.
+While most federal agencies have transitioned to AES encryption, some state, local, tribal, and territorial agencies continue to use DES as their primary means of encryption or other proprietary/non-standard encryption algorithms.

-However, the continued use of DES enables a specific vulnerability in LMR encryption.
-NIST, which approved the use of DES in 1976, withdrew Federal Information Processing Standard (FIPS)-46, Data Encryption Standard as a standard on May 19, 2005, citing the weakness of DES and the availability of the current federal standard specified in FIPS-197, Advanced Encryption Standard.
-DES has since been depreciated in P25 standards and is only maintained to enable P25 AES encryption-compliant equipment to also include DES for the purposes of interoperability with legacy DES products.
-Until DES is completely removed from communications systems at all levels of government, equipment supporting AES and legacy DES encryption algorithms will remain necessary to support communications interoperability.
+However, the continued use of DES and its derivatives enables a specific vulnerability in LMR encryption.
+NIST, which approved the use of DES in 1976, withdrew Federal Information Processing Standard (FIPS)-46, Data Encryption Standard as a standard on May 19, 2005, citing the weakness and repeated compromise of DES and the availability of the current federal standard specified in FIPS-197, Advanced Encryption Standard.
+DES has since been deprecated in P25 standards and is only maintained to enable P25 AES encryption-compliant equipment to also include DES for the purposes of interoperability with equipment supporting legacy DES products.